baisihai/linux-commands/cd.md

 cd
 ```

-5. Change current directory to parent or one level up from the current directory.
+**5. Change current directory to parent or one level up from the current directory.**

 ```bash
 cd ..
 ```

-6. Change current directory to a subdirectory with white spaces in its name.
+**6. Change current directory to a subdirectory with white spaces in its name.**

 ```bash
 cd "my directory"